 Post Traumatic Stress Disorder (PTSD) is a mental health condition estimated to affect around 7.8% of the population.

 If you or someone close may be experiencing PTSD, contact us today to find out how we can help.

 The disorder affects people who have experienced exceptionally threatening or distressing events.
 These stressful events are often characterised by involving a perceived threat to life or personal injury.

 Examples of traumatic experiences that can lead to PTSD are sexual abuse, military combat, severe road accidents or being held, hostage.

 It is important to understand that not everyone who experiences these traumatic events will develop PTSD.
 Someone who has PTSD might relive the traumatic event in the form of flashbacks or nightmares.

 The symptoms can develop between one month and years after the traumatic episode.
 Sometimes the sufferer may feel very anxious as if they are constantly on-edge, almost as if they are stuck in the traumatic moment as if it is happening now.

-The most common form of treatment for PTSD are Psychotherapy, EMDR (Eye Movement Desensitisation and Reprocessing) and Antidepressants.
+The most common form of treatment for PTSD is Psychotherapy, EMDR (Eye Movement Desensitisation and Reprocessing) and Antidepressants.
 Commonly, a combination of these treatment methods is used.
-PTSD can be successfully treated even if the treatment is many years after the original trauma, so it is never too late to start treatment.
+PTSD can be successfully treated.